 How many users will find your free mobile app?
 How many of them will take the pain to download and understand your app?
 No matter how good your app idea is and what app monetization methods you use, you may still fail to attract potential customers without a picture-perfect app packaging.

 In order to gain more customers, your potential app users must be able to find your app quickly in the App Store or the Play store.
-To make your app visible and easy to search, your app should have an attention-grabbing name, informative yet clear description, and an easy to understand screenshots.
+To make your app visible and easy to search, your app should have an attention-grabbing name, an informative yet clear description, and easy-to-understand screenshots.

 Below are a few tips that will help you to curate a top-class app description.